mtsoares/kubernetes-lab/Lab05/README.md

 ## Using ConfigMaps to mount files within the pod

 Configmaps can be used to store any kind of information.
-On this task, an html file will be configured as a configmap and injected on the Pods as a volume.
+On this task, an html file will be configured as a configmap injected on the Pods as a volume.

 Create an HTML file named index.html on the Linux VM with any information you want.
 Example below: